jayinc/docs/content/client-libraries/ui-components/transcript-drawer/_index.md

   }
 </script>

 Transcript Drawer is an alternative for Big Transcript that slides down from the top of the viewport.
-It displays usage tips along with the real-time speech-to-text transcript and feedback.
+It displays usage hints along with the real-time speech-to-text transcript and feedback.

 The component is momentarily displayed when speech input is used and automatically hidden shortly after.
-The recommended placement is near top-left corner of the screen.

-Once the application has successfully responded to the voice input, send a <code>speechhandled</code> message to display the confirmation mark: <code>window.postMessage({ type: "speechhandled", success: true }, "*");</code>.
+The application code can [signal the component](#displaying-the-confirmation-checkmark) to display a confirmation mark to let the user know that the voice command was successfully responded to.

-You can customise the appearance of the component.
+The voice command hints can be provided as an array of strings.
+You can also customise the appearance of the component.

 ## Usage